ninest/NSR/src/content/articles/free-time.md

   - unit
 ---

-Many non-combat vocations such as transpot and ASA have office hours from around 8 AM to 5:30 AM.
+Many non-combat vocations such as transort have office hours from around 8 AM to 5:30 PM.
 Here are some things to do after the last parade.

 ## Online courses
 Here are some sites which have free online courses: